webplatform/docs/css/properties/transform-origin/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes=The origin may be moved along all three axes with this single property by specifying the relative position of each axis in the following order: <code>x-axis y-axis z-axis</code>.
+|Notes=The origin may be moved along all three axes with this single property by specifying the relative position of each axis in X, Y, Z order.
 The grid complies with the right-hand rule for Cartesian coordinate systems.
 The x-axis increases from left to right; the y-axis increases from top to bottom; and the z-axis increases away from the user (higher z-values are more distant).

 Microsoft deprecated <code>-ms-transform-origin</code>, the vendor-prefixed version of this property, with the release of Internet Explorer 10.
 It should only be included for compatibility with earlier versions.